shabpompeiano/edunauts/1_course_correction/docker.md

 Since each suitcase is perfectly packed and ready to go, setting up new workshops becomes incredibly easy.
 Need more workshops (containers) to handle more tasks?
 Just copy the suitcase and set up new workspaces in seconds.

 * **Quick start**: Containers start up in seconds, unlike virtual machines, which can take minutes to boot.
-* **Effortless scaling**: If traffic increases, you can easily run more containers with the same app to handle the load.
+* **Effortless scaling**: Imagine you run a popular food truck.
+As more people start showing up, you need more trucks to serve them.
+With Docker, it’s easy to "clone" your food truck (or app) so you can handle more customers (or users) without changing anything inside the truck.
+This means that if a lot of people start using your app, you can quickly create more containers (copies of your app) to keep everything running smoothly.

 <br>